Los Angeles Drug Manufacturing Defense Lawyer

 Like other drug crimes, you may be deported if you are convicted of drug manufacturing.
 Specifically, under 8 U.S.C. § 1227(a)(2)(B)(i) and the Immigration and Nationality Act (INA) §237(a)(2)(B), any alien admitted to the U.S. and thereafter convicted of any controlled substance offense is deportable.
 It is necessary to seek counsel immediately if you are charged with a crime that is grounds for deportation.

 Legal strategies could include:

 If you already pleaded guilty and did not understand the immigration consequences (probable deportation), a lawyer can file a Motion to Withdraw Plea.

-Get a Free Consultation With a Los Angeles Drug Manufacturing Lawyer
+Get a Free Consultation With a Los Angeles Drug Crimes Attorney

 As a former prosecutor, Ambrosio Rodriguez understands how law enforcement will investigate your case and how prosecutors will build their case against you.
 Having spent many hours in the courtroom prosecuting cases, he knows how the district attorney will approach your case, and the areas where they won’t waste their time.
 This experience and knowledge will give you the best chance to stay out of jail, have charges reduced, or, ideally, have charges dismissed entirely.